spcourse/sp1/modules/monopoly/en/moving around/10 Moving around.md

 Each time you land on a new position you can verify:

-* the position is up for sale: street, station, utility?
+* is the position up for sale: street, station, utility?
 * if so, is it still 'on the market'?

 If, for example, you reach position 3 after the first trow and buy Whitechapel Road (or Brink, in the Dutch version) then you can update your list of possessions.
 Immediately afterwards the list would look like this:

 {: .language-python}
     possessions = [0, 0, 1, 0, ....., 0, 0]

 If a field is not for sale or the street is already in your possession then we throw the dice again and just move on.
-Make sure that each time you land on a field that can be bought, your program `print`s that fact to the screen and also how many properties you have in possession after buying that property.
+During testing, make sure that each time you land on a field that can be bought, your program `print`s that fact to the screen and also how many properties you have in possession after buying that property.

     After throw 1: position  3 (street)
                player 1 has 1 property in their possession.
 There are still 27 fields for sale.